 For individuals, passkeys already represent a huge improvement in usability and security.
 However, for enterprises to fully embrace passkey solutions, four critical functionalities must be offered:

-Managed Apple IDs have become more user-friendly by enabling iCloud Keychain support, which allow for device synchronization and recovery.
+Managed Apple IDs have become more user-friendly by enabling iCloud Keychain support, which allows for device synchronization and recovery.
+Apart from that passkeys can also be synced across third party password management apps like 1Password, Bitwarden etc.

 Think of Managed Apple ID as a corporate-controlled counterpart to a personal Apple ID, encompassing password resets and role-based admin rights.